 Pudina (Mint) Pulao

 Pudina (Mint) is one of those herbs that adds a fresh and aromatic flavor to any dish it is a part of.
 And if the dish itself revolves around ‘Pudina’ it makes it even better.
-So, here I am today sharing the recipe for ‘Pudina Pulao’ which combines the aromas of Mint leaves and Basmati rice and whole garam masala spices filling the whole kitchen with a refreshing fragrance.
+Here is a simple recipe for ‘Pudina Pulao’ which combines the aroma of mint leaves, Basmati rice and whole garam masala spices filling the whole kitchen with a refreshing fragrance.
 Served with Raita it is an easy yet fancy meal for any day.

 Prep time: 10 mins